VirtusLab/scala-cli/website/docs/cookbooks/scala-scripts.md

 ### Package

-Run `package` to the Scala CLI to package your script to Leighweight JAR file.
+Run `package` to the Scala CLI to package your script to lightweight executable JAR file.

 ```bash
 scala-cli package HelloScript.sc